dleovl/Bootstrap/README.md

 **Yes.** TrollStore is a requirement.

 If you are on a TrollStore supported iOS/iPadOS, use [this guide from ios.cfw.guide](https://ios.cfw.guide/installing-trollstore/) to install TrollStore.

-### How do I build the roothide Bootstrap?
-(No PC/Mac required)
-Got a Mac and wanna use Xcode?
-Check out the `roothide/Bootstrap` README for build instructions.

-If not, check [here](https://discord.com/channels/1130859165942829106/1130859166488076331/1190488974528106607) for instructions on building with GitHub actions (must be in the [roothide Discord server](https://discord.com/invite/scqCkumAYp).
-This `.yml` doesn't automatically update to the latest commit when a new one comes out, so you'll need to sync your fork every time a commit is made (it'll automatically build within 6 minutes).
-'Error: Process completed with exit code 8.' means roothide Theos failed to install, manually dispatch the workflow again to fix it.

 ### How do I update the Bootstrap?
 **You don't need to do anything** besides rebooting, installing the new `.tipa`, and bootstrapping for **minor revision changes** past public 1.0.